Braybrook, Victoria: Commerce and shopping

 There is a local shopping centre called Central West Plaza, located on the corner of Ashley Street and South Road on the border of West Footscray.
 It was built on the grounds of a former RAAF base and the shopping centre has a general aviation theme, including a WW2 Vampire fighter plane on display at the Ashley Street entrance.
 This was moved from the office complex development adjacent in 2003.

-There is another major shopping centre on the corner of Ashley Street and Ballarat Road, "Braybrook Plaza."
+There is another major shopping centre on the corner of Ashley Street and Ballarat Road, Braybrook Shopping Centre.
+It has 24 hour Derrimut Gym and Rabbit Hole Kids playcentre.
+KFL supermarket recently took over Woolworths whom left in 2021.

 Most retail businesses in the area are still located in strip malls and small individual shops on Ballarat Road.
 The strip malls are on South Road, Churchill Avenue and Ballarat Road.
 A large number of fast food restaurants are on the Braybrook section of Ballarat Road.

 Braybrook is near Barkly Village, a section of Barkly Street in West Footscray that hosts many local and ethnic grocers, stores and a Sims Supermarket.

 Australia's first Masters Home Improvement store was located on Ballarat Road, however it closed in 2016 when the chain went out of business.
 The site, since its opening in 2019, is a Home Consortium shopping centre, featuring a TK Maxx fashion outlet and a Coles supermarket.